HussamGoda/Final-Project/README.md

 Intriguingly, the analysis demonstrates a correlation between education levels and income expectations, with more highly educated candidates often seeking higher salaries.

-**Step 2 - Data Processing:**
--
-- Handling missing values
-- Encoding categorical variables
-- Splitting the dataset into training and testing sets

-**Step 3 - Model Training and Selection:**
--
-We set out to predict the outcome of visa certification applications utilizing three different algorithms as below.

-- Neural Network
-- Logistic Regression

-**Step 4 - Model Evaluation:**
--
-We used cross-validation to improve predictive accuracy of the model.

-**Step 5 - Model Deployment:**
--

-**Findings**
--